CodeMystero/CodeMystero.github.io/_posts/2023-12-10-matrixMul.md

 ## Declaration of matrixes

-Let's write a code that multiplies two matrices, A and B, and assigns the result to matrix C. We will use a double pointer to create a 2x2 matrix.
+Let's write a code that multiplies two matrices, A and B, and assigns the result to matrix C. We will use a double pointer to create the matrix.

 ```cpp
 int** a;